In Exile (short story): Publication

 "In Exile" was first published in the No. 20, 9 May 1892 issue of the Vsemirnaya Illustratsiya magazine.
 In a re-worked version (with two scenes re-written and the plot slightly changed) it was included into the second, 1894 edition of Chekhov's collection Novellas and Stories (Повести и рассказы), and later into Volume 8 of the Collected Works by A.P.
 Chekhov published by Adolf Marks in 1899–1901.

 Background

 The story was inspired by Chekhov's journey through Siberia and his stay in Sakhalin and, in particular, two episodes of this trip.
 On 4 (or 5) May 1890 he crossed the Ishim River on a ferry and then on 7 May bad weather prevented him from crossing Irtysh, so that he had to spend the night in the ferrymen's izba.
 Of these two instances he informed both his relatives (in a 16 May letter) and his regular correspondent, the children writer Maria Vladimirovna Kiselyova.
 Both were mentioned in his Po Sibiri (Through Siberia) set of sketches.

-While on Sakhalin, Chelhov met a boatman nicknamed Krasivy (The Handsome, mentioned in Sakhalin Island, Chapter IV), a self-professed 'happy man' who struck him with his own peculiar brand of Tolstovian philosophy.
+While on Sakhalin, Chekhov met a boatman nicknamed Krasivy (The Handsome, mentioned in Sakhalin Island, Chapter IV), a self-professed 'happy man' who struck him with his own peculiar brand of Tolstovian philosophy.
 It was Krasivy, apparently, who became a prototype for Semyon Tolkovy, the story's hero.